How Much Do You Need to Save to Retire by 40?

 Early retirement is a possibility for frugal savers and extreme planners

 For extreme savers with ambitious goals of achieving financial independence by age 40, the general lack of retirement preparedness does not affect their desire to challenge conventional wisdom.
-According to the 2019 Retirement Confidence Survey conducted by the Employee Benefit Research Institute (EBRI), 77% of workers are less than very confident they will have the necessary funds to enjoy a comfortable retirement.
+According to the 2019 Retirement Confidence Survey conducted by the Employee Benefit Research Institute (EBRI), 67% of workers are confident they will have the necessary funds to enjoy a comfortable retirement.
 However, the percentage of people who responded that they were very confident—23%—rose from the 2018 figure of 17%.

 The Challenges of Retiring by Age 40

 While early retirement may seem like a farfetched idea for most of us, it is a real possibility if you are willing to put your journey to financial independence on high-speed rails.
 Early retirement is a dream many people would like to achieve.
 But the reality is that transitioning to an early retirement creates some financial planning challenges.
 The first challenge is trying to figure out how much money you will really need to have saved once you reach Day One of Financial Independence.
 The answer to this question is that it depends on how you define retirement.

 A general guideline for most retirement savers is to strive to replace around 80% of your pre-retirement income.
 This income replacement goal is the target amount.
 It is set to maintain the same comfortable lifestyle during retirement.

 Retirement benchmarks like this may work for the majority of workers planning on a more traditional retirement start date in their mid to later 60’s.
 However, traditional retirement saving benchmarks are less effective if you are planning on early retirement.
 Early retirees are likely already used to requiring much less than 100% of their income to cover their living expenses.